Killinaskully: Michael Clancy

 Played by Paul Fitzgerald.
 A troublesome schoolboy who has a habit of ruining important moments, such as spoiling the nativity play by saying that there was in fact room at the inn.
 He shares Dan's surname although it is not clear if he is related to him or not.

 The Bally Boys

-The Bally Boys are the arch rivals of Killinaskully.
+The Bally Boys are the arch rivals of Killinaskully's Dan, Jimmy, Jacksie and Timmy, they are from the neighbouring rival village of Bally.